gpustack/llama-box/README.md

   -ngl,  --gpu-layers,  --n-gpu-layers N
                                   Number of layers to store in VRAM -ngl 0 means no offloading
-         --no-warmup              Skip warming up the model with an empty run --warmup                 Enable warming up the model with an empty run, which is used to occupy the (V)RAM before serving
+         --no-warmup              Disable warm up the model with an empty run --warmup                 Enable warm up the model with an empty run, which is used to occupy the (V)RAM before serving

 server/completion: